 You can enter Peru via official checkpoints from Ecuador, Bolivia and Chile by bus or car.
 While it is also possible to cross by land from Colombia, the Australian government advises travellers not to do so because of the threat of serious crime and guerrilla forces.

 There are two main land crossings between Peru and Bolivia: from Copacabana in Bolivia to Puno, on the Peruvian side of Lake Titicaca, or between Bolivia's border town of Desaguadero and Puno.

 Travelling to Peru from Ecuador by land

 Avoid the border areas between Peru and Ecuador in the Loreto, Amazonas (Cordillera del Condor) and Cajamarca regions as they may still contain landmines.

-You can cross more safely via three official routes: near the coast on the Aguas Verdes route (Huaquillas, Ecuador to Tumbes, Peru), through the mountains via the La Tina route (Macará, Ecuador to Sullana, Peru), and through the jungle via the La Balsa route (Zumba, Ecuador to San Ignacio, Peru).
+You can cross more safely via three official routes: near the coast from Huaquillas, Ecuador, to the Peruvian border town of Aguas Verdes , through the mountains via the La Tina route (Macará, Ecuador, to Sullana, Peru), and through the jungle via the La Balsa route (Zumba, Ecuador, to San Ignacio, Peru).

 Travelling to Peru from Chile by land

 You can get across the Chile-Peru border by travelling from Arica, Chile, to Tacna, Peru.